SeldonIO/seldon-core/docs-gb/models/scheduling.md

 This process is extensible and in future versions we might add other filters that can be used for scheduling decisions.

 {% hint style="info" %}
-**Note**: A specific Model can be only be assigned to at most one Server and therefore this Server will require to have enough replicas to host all replicas of the Model.
+**Note**: A specific Model can only be assigned to at most one Server and therefore this Server will require to have enough replicas to host all replicas of the Model.
 {% endhint %}

 ## Partial Scheduling

 Core 2 (from `2.9`) is able to do partial scheduling of Models.
 Partial scheduling is defined as the loading of enough replicas of the model above `spec.minReplicas` and upto the number of available Server replicas.
-This allows the user a little bit more flexibility in serving traffic while optimising infrastrucutre provisioning.
+This allows the user a little bit more flexibility in serving traffic while optimising infrastructure provisioning.

 To enable partial scheduling, `spec.minReplicas` needs to be defined as it provides Core 2 the minimum replicas of the model that is required for serving.